 Arlington: The Arlington and Marysville assemblies enjoyed hosting the conference on Labor Day weekend which was blessed with a large number of visitors.
 They are thankful to Elton Fairfield, Kevin and Stephen Flett, Gaius Goff, Lindsay Parks, Dan Shutt, Brody Thibodeau and Stan Wells for their valued ministry and their desire to encourage and exhort the saints to live Christ-centered lives.

-Ciudad del Carmen: David Alves, Jr. and his father had four weeks of gospel meetings in the hall.
+Ciudad del Carmen: David Alves, Jr. had four weeks of gospel meetings in the hall.
 Attendance was poor, but God gave encouragement, with two men in their forties professing salvation.

-Emiliano Zapata: David Alves, Sr. had 10 meetings on the references in the New Testament to believers and things termed “spiritual.”
+Emiliano Zapata: There were 10 meetings held on the references in the New Testament to believers and things termed “spiritual.”

 Chihuahua: Anderson Hernandez had a much appreciated series of ministry meetings considering the “Seven Churches of Asia.”
 The assembly also had a series of prayer meetings, seeking God’s blessing on their conference in mid-September.